VitalLabs/TAC/ansible/README.md

 Deploy all code to orchestra and switchboard by logging into jump box and running:

 ansible-playbook -vvvv -i ./inv update-all-application-code.yml -e environ=production

+Put in the hash of the archive you want to deploy.

-Edit the ~/.ssh/switchboard_vars file with credentials if needed.
+Edit the ~/.ssh/switchboard_vars.yml file with credentials if needed.
+They will get placed in the switchboard.clj deployment descriptor accordingly.

 See ansible/README.md file of rather detailed info: